Romania in World War I

-The Kingdom of Romania remained neutral throughout the first two years of World War I. They eventually entered the conflict on the side of the Entente from 27 August 1916 until insurmountable pressure from Central Powers - which had occupied two thirds of the country - led to an armistice being signed on 9 December 1917.
+The Kingdom of Romania remained neutral throughout the first two years of World War I. They eventually entered the conflict on the side of the Entente from 27 August 1916 until insurmountable pressure from the Central Powers - which had occupied two thirds of the country - led to an armistice being signed on 9 December 1917.
 Six months later, a crippling peace treaty was imposed on Romania, which the government ratified.
 King Ferdinand I refused to promulgate the treaty, hoping for an Allied victory on the Western Front.
 As the Central Power war efforts collapsed, Romania re-entered the war on 10 November 1918.

 Romania was still a burgeoning state with great territorial ambitions at the onset of the war.
 It had achieved its independence following the Russo-Turkish War of 1877–1878, although millions of ethnic Romanians continued to reside outside the new nation's borders, particularly in Transylvania and Bessarabia, which were part of Austria-Hungary and Russia respectively.
 The Romanian monarchy, which was formed by members of the Hohenzollern dynasty, who were of Germanic origin, was sympathetic towards the cause of the Central Powers.
 The nation's political elite and the majority of the public favoured the Entente, as joining them would allow Romania to take Transylvania from Austria-Hungary, a region rich with natural resources and inhabited by a Romanian majority.
-Because of this social division and the general feeling that Romania still wasn't fully prepared for a war against a great power, the Romanians initially opted for neutrality.
+Because of this social division and the general feeling that Romania still was not fully prepared for a war against a great power, the Romanians initially opted for neutrality.

 At the outbreak of hostilities, the Austro-Hungarian Empire invoked a casus foederis on Romania and Italy linked to the secret treaty of alliance since 1883.
 However, both Italy and Romania refused to honor the treaty on the grounds that it was not a case of casus foederis because the attacks on Austria were not "unprovoked", as stipulated in the treaty of alliance.
 In August 1916, Romania received an ultimatum to decide whether to join the Entente "now or never".
 Under the pressure of the ultimatum, the Romanian government agreed to enter the war on the side of the Entente, although the situation on the battle fronts was not favorable.